Summary

 - Put on some calming music.

-- Maintain a gentle, reassuring presence – you could offer a foot, hand or shoulder massage, or hold their hand, if it makes them feel better.
+- For carers, maintain a gentle, reassuring presence – you could offer a foot, hand or shoulder massage, or hold their hand, if it makes the person feel better.

 - If medicines for breathlessness have been prescribed, ensure they have been taken as directed.
 Morphine is often effective for relieving breathlessness.

-- If breathlessness is not relieved and is causing distress, phone the person’s GP or palliative care team.
+If breathlessness is not relieved and is causing distress, phone the GP or palliative care team.

 Fatigue